Whether you have a business along with your day job or you work for yourself full time, your side hustle can be both a blessing and a curse.

 Each state has its own set of rules and requirements for unemployment benefits, including how long you’ve been out of work, how much you earned and the conditions in which you lost your job.
 For instance, if you were fired for poor performance, you’re not eligible for unemployment benefits.

 Under most regular unemployment insurance regulations, independent contractors and self-employed workers can’t collect unemployment benefits.
-But the CARES Act provides relief to freelance workers, independent contractors, self-employed workers and small-business owners who wouldn’t otherwise qualify.
+But the CARES Act, which expired at the end of 2020, provided relief to freelance workers, independent contractors, self-employed workers and small-business owners who wouldn’t otherwise qualify.

-What types of financial relief is there for side-hustle workers?
+What type of financial relief is there for side-hustle workers?

 Under normal circumstances, people with side businesses are not eligible for unemployment benefits.
-However, the CARES Act expanded coverage for nontraditional workers, including freelance workers, independent contractors, small-business owners, freelancers and other types of workers who are self-employed.
+However, the CARES Act — and now the latest American Rescue Plan Act — expanded coverage for nontraditional workers, including freelancers, independent contractors, small-business owners and other types of workers who are self-employed.
 Even if you do your side business only a fraction of the time, you’re eligible to receive some compensation if you lost work.